OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Deployment-guide-certificate.md

     - Leave the "Redirect URI" field blank for now.

-    At this point you should have the following 7 values:
+    At this point you should have the following 4 values:
     1. Application (client) ID for the user bot.
     2. Directory (tenant) ID.
-    3. Application (client) Id for the author bot.
+    3. Application (client) ID for the author bot.
-    4. Application (client) Id for the Microsoft Graph App.
+    4. Application (client) ID for the Microsoft Graph App.

     We recommend that you copy the values, we will need them later.